Kids Annual Training in 25th year, held at Camp Shelby

 “It’s all really fun,” said Swilley.
 “And this is only Tuesday.
 We still got a whole lot more to do.”

-Dixon says it has shown him a glimpse of what he might want to do in the future.
+Dixon says it has showed him a glimpse of what he might want to do in the future.

 “So for the children to have a chance to understand what it’s like to have pride and patriotism, it’s a true honor.
 It’s just a blessing,” said Lt.
 Col. Smith.